Alvor1991/PP4-Physio/README.md

 * [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - was used to help with styling and responsiveness.
 * [Google Fonts](https://fonts.google.com) - was used to import the fonts into the html file.
 * [Font Awesome](https://fontawesome.com) - was used throughout the website to add icons for aesthetic and UX purposes.
-* [jQuery 3.6.0](https://jquery.com/) - was used as a JavaScript library to help writing less JavaScript code.

 ### Packages / Dependencies Installed